bednarikjan/bednarikjan.github.io/_posts/2014-12-12-Ray tracing chess.md

 <div class="post">

 <p>
 This project was the main deliverable of the winter semester course Computer graphics.
 Even though the principle of ray tracing is not particuralry new and is already well established, I have somehow always felt the temptation to write my own simple ray tracer from scratch.
 Therefore, together with my colleague, we decided to assign for a project called Chess rendered using ray tracing.
 The resulting application written in C++ is capable of rendering the chessboard with arbitrarily placed pieces, it uses the Phong shading model and supports shadows and reflections.
-Hooray, one programer's dream checked.
+Hooray, one programmer's dream checked.
 </p>

 <!--more-->